jupyter/notebook/docs/source/extending/frontend_extensions.md

 If you would like to develop a prebuilt extension for Notebook v7, check out:

-- `JupyterLab Extension Tutorial <https://jupyterlab.readthedocs.io/en/latest/extension/extension_tutorial.html>`_: A tutorial to learn how to make a simple JupyterLab extension.
+- [JupyterLab Extension Tutorial](https://jupyterlab.readthedocs.io/en/latest/extension/extension_tutorial.html): A tutorial to learn how to make a simple JupyterLab extension.
-- The `JupyterLab Extension Examples Repository <https://github.com/jupyterlab/extension-examples>`_: A short tutorial series to learn how to develop extensions for JupyterLab by example.
+- The [JupyterLab Extension Examples Repository](https://github.com/jupyterlab/extension-examples): A short tutorial series to learn how to develop extensions for JupyterLab by example.